Alphabetical Plant Listing

 Regional Gardening, Best Hardy Geraniums, Pacific Northwest Gardening

 There is a hardy geranium to suit most garden situations.
-Some do incredibly well in sunny borders while others prefer woodland settings.
-Some make fabulous weed-choking ground covers while others are well suited to containers or rock gardens.
+Some do incredibly well in sunny borders, while others prefer woodland settings.
+Some make fabulous weed-choking ground covers, while others are well suited to containers or rock gardens.
 Most bloom profusely over a very long season, extending from early spring to late fall (if cut back hard after the first flush of blooms starts to fade in early summer).

 Northwest Pacific gardens should include a few of these hardy geraniums.
 Why?
 Because hardy geraniums give a lot while they require very little.
-They produce masses of eye-catching flowers, are extremely versatile in the landscape, take shade, inhibit weeds, need little care, are deer-resistant and mostly disease-free.
+They produce masses of eye-catching flowers, are extremely versatile in the landscape, take shade, inhibit weeds, need little care, and are deer-resistant and mostly disease-free.

 Most hardy geraniums are ridiculously easy to grow.
 All they require is well-drained, fertile, and moist soil.
-A few species are even reliably drought tolerant in normal summer conditions.
+A few species are even reliably drought-tolerant in normal summer conditions.

 There is a broad array of colors and textures to choose from.
 If you are looking for a beautiful, low-maintenance, border geranium that will sail through the challenges of the seasons in the Pacific Northwest region, you may want to consider these top performing varieties.
 As you will note, some of them have also received the prestigious Award of Garden Merit of the Royal Horticultural Society!